Menu

 • Staff training on the Equalities Act 2010;

 • Monitoring of equality issues.
-Baylis Court School currently has mechanisms and procedures in place in order to identify and monitor equality issues relating to students and staff.
+Baylis Court School currently has mechanisms and procedures in place in order to identify and monitor equality issues relating to pupils and staff.

 ADVANCING EQUALITY AND OPPORTUNITY BETWEEN PEOPLE WHO SHARE A PROTECTED CHARACTERISTIC AND PEOPLE WHO DO NOT SHARE IT

-• We publish attainment data which shows how pupils with difference characteristics are performing;
+• We publish attainment data which shows how pupils with different characteristics are performing;

-• We have intervention classes to help students catch up in science and boost English language skills of billingual children.
+• We have intervention classes to help pupils catch up in maths and boost English language skills of billingual children

-• Our PSHE curriclum and assemblies promote tolerance and friendship.
-Our RE curriculum shares an understanding of the range of religions and cultures.
-Other curriculum areas also promote aspects of tolerance and friendship such as: English, Geography, History, Drama and Dance,
+• Our PSHE curriculum and assemblies promote tolerance and acceptance of others.
+Our RE curriculum supports pupils to develop an understanding of the range of religions and cultures.
+Other curriculum areas also promote aspects of tolerance and friendship such as: English, Geography, History and Drama.